 Peaks match public-subsidised fashion shows.
 The phrase is a mark of journalism that's influenced by PR too.
 If the phrase were not a piece of public relations, it would be clearer.
-"Ethical" is an category of adjectives; it is not a specific adjective.
+"Ethical" is a category of adjectives; it is not a specific adjective.
 "Fashion" can mean something fashioned, or the peoples' choice from things that can be fashioned; it is not a specific noun.

 The directorship of Ethical Fashion Forum is mainly a group of consultants and overlaps with the directorship of a government PR agency - Futerra - that has some of the brands as clients.
 I guess that the purpose of vague words is to beg the question "what is ethical fashion?", so that it can be answered in any way the speaker wants.
 The next stages of the speech have been to pretend that all fashion is made in third world countries, and pretend that high street retail and PR are great benefits to the UK economy.
 When I googled "ethical fashion" on an image search I found just that question put back to me from Ethical Fashion Forum themselves.
 What is Ethical Fashion?
 A PR initiative that UK taxpayers have subsidised in order to put UK taxpayers out of work.

-The phrase which began as civil service shorthand for "everything that isn't fair trade" was used for selling african goods by Simone Cipriani, who used aid-trade techniques for selling something other than the usual famine relief and social services.
+The phrase which began as civil service shorthand for "everything that isn't fair trade" was used for selling African goods by Simone Cipriani, who used aid-trade techniques for selling something other than the usual famine relief and social services.

 He sold leather handbags and luxury goods, and when that failed, he sold grant proposals to a part of the UN funded by Danish and Canadian taxpayers, called the International Trade Commission.
-Soon he had an office called the "ITC Ethical Fashion Initiative" and did well, still using his catch phrase "not charity just work" and success stories about increasing womens employment in co-operatively owned workshops based in Ghana, Kenya, and Haiti.
-Just as an aid charity might use a picture of a baby to raise funds for a school, and avoid all questions about why the local government doesn't fund education. this name is designed to avoid questions like whether leather helps, and why there isn't a health service or free secondary schools in the areas that have leather consultants parachuted-in at danish and canadian taxpayers' expense.
-The name "Ethical Fashion", like a picture of a baby on a fund-raising leaflet, is designed to avoid answering obvious questions about badly-run countries, and beg questions that can be answered in positive ways alongside high quality pictures of people smiling in third world countries.
+Soon he had an office called the "ITC Ethical Fashion Initiative" and did well, still using his catchphrase "not charity just work" and success stories about increasing womens' employment in co-operatively owned workshops based in Ghana, Kenya, and Haiti.
+Just as an aid charity might use a picture of a baby to raise funds for a school, and avoid all questions about why the local government doesn't fund education. this name is designed to avoid questions like whether leather helps, and why there isn't a health service or free secondary schools in the areas that have leather consultants parachuted-in at Danish and Canadian taxpayers' expense.
+The name "Ethical Fashion", like a picture of a baby on a fund-raising leaflet, is designed to avoid answering obvious questions about badly-run countries, and beg questions that can be answered in positive ways alongside high-quality pictures of people smiling in third world countries.

 where did the UK "ethical fashion" label come from so fast?

 Ethical Trading Initiative is a more worthy trade association of large clothing importers founded in 1998 to co-ordinate their public statements and supplier codes in a way that shares costs for the common good.
-The Department for International Development give them a grant.
-They have never promoted anything called "Ethical Fashion" and have criticised members for claiming membership as badge in itself.
+The Department for International Development gives them a grant.
+They have never promoted anything called "Ethical Fashion" and have criticised members for claiming membership as a badge in itself.
 The title of the organisation seems chosen to be vague.

 Ethical Fashion Forum's director states "the use of the term ethical trade in this specific way was very recent." referring to people who drew a contrast between fair-trade certified products and vaguer ethical claims.

 She also states "the forum is not looking for publicity or press coverage until a major event proposed in 2005.
-This allows for the organisation to become better established within industry circles and with key industry players prior to moving into the public sector. - Tamsin Lejeune, Can Fashion be Fair?
-September 2004".
+This allows for the organisation to become better established within industry circles and with key industry players prior to moving into the public sector." - Tamsin Lejeune, Can Fashion be Fair?
+September 2004.